 - 1 tsp vinegar

-- 25 drops red food coloring may need more depending on your food coloring
+- 25 drops red food coloring - may need more depending on your food coloring and if you use brown eggs

 - Make sure the hard-boiled eggs are cold or at least room temperature and not warm before dying the eggs